6 Gold Buying Mistakes to Avoid

 And, as in any industry, you’ve got not-so-hot brands, good brands, and great brands.
 Among third-party coin graders, Professional Coin Grading Service (PCGS) came along in 1986.
 It was the first company of its kind to offer coin grading and encapsulation at scale.
 In 1987, Numismatic Guaranty Corporation (NGC) was established.

-Both companies serve to this day as the two primary grading firms.
+Both companies serve to this day as the two primary grading firms in the world.
+Their parent corporations are traded on the U.S. stock market.
 You can feel 100% confident buying gold coins encapsulated by either company.

-There are a handful of other third-party coin graders that are also trusted, including ANACS and Independent Coin Graders (ICG).
+There are a handful of other third-party coin graders that are also trusted, such as ANACS.
 And then there are dozens of knock-off companies with official-sounding names and acronyms but whose grading and authenticating abilities are far less vetted.

 For that reason, numismatic coins in these lower-tier holders tend to sell for significantly less than their labeled numerical grade might ordinarily portend.
-For various reasons, these coins are tough to sell.
+For various reasons, these coins are tough to sell for full value.
 Most likely, the pieces in these “other” holders aren’t properly graded and, frankly, may not even be authentic.

 When buying certified gold coins, buy them from an authorized dealer who is affiliated with these firms.
 Not only does this improve your odds of finding a larger selection of certified coins, but you’ll also be able to submit your “raw” (uncertified) gold coins through this dealer to get them encapsulated by one of these third-party grading companies.